DelphinusLab/prover-node-docker/README.md

 If you need to check the static logs of the `prover-dry-run-service`, then please navigate to the corresponding logs volume and view from there.

+By default, you can run the following command to list the log files stored and then select one to view the contents.

+`sudo ls /var/lib/docker/volumes/prover-node-docker_dry-run-logs-volume/_data -lh`

 ## Upgrading Prover Node

 Upgrading the prover node requires rebuilding the docker image with the new prover node binary, and clearing previously stored data.